Playwriting

 Rubiella: A Ghost Story

-Rubiella: A Ghost Story is a play about growing up, grappling with the past, and the inevitable terror that comes from watching your family get murdered in a variety of fun and interesting ways.
 Acclaimed comedian and face-haver Willy Appelman takes us on a wild journey through his past in a search for answers about his family, himself, and Rubiella, his live-in nanny of eight years who mysteriously vanished overnight never to be heard from again.
 As Willy wrestles with his own family’s recollections of Rubiella and his own fragmented memories, he slowly makes his way through the recurring nightmare that plagued him as a child: that of Rubiella murdering his entire family and the guilt that came with having such a nightmare.
 Will Willy be able to pin down Rubiella?
 Or will he be lost to the nightmare forever?
 With a plethora of puns and just a dash of James Taylor, Rubiella: A Ghost Story is a feel-good blood-sport memory play that brings out the scared little ten-year old in us all...and then murders it in a variety of fun and interesting ways.
-Presented as part of Pipeline Theater Company's Matchstick: While We Slept series.

 B.B.'s Inferno